Nihavent/audit-ThunderLoan/README.md

 - Owner: The owner of the protocol who has the power to upgrade the implementation.
 - Liquidity Provider: A user who deposits assets into the protocol to earn interest.
-- User: A user who takes out flash loans from the protocol.
+- User: hA user who takes out flash loans from the protocol.

 ## Known Issues